ocean-sampling-day/OSD2019/QualityControlledData/README.md

-These are the (meta)data and documentation files for Ocean Sampling Day 2019.
+These are the (meta)data for Ocean Sampling Day 2019.
 The metadata record for this event is published in the IMIS datasets catalogue: [OSD2019-record](https://www.vliz.be/en/imis?module=dataset&dasid=7917).
 The same data can be obtained as a direct download from that IMIS record, but a more annotated set of data (in particular the machine/developer-readable versions) are provided here.
 Also provided via this Github space are the [OSD2014 data](https://github.com/ocean-sampling-day/OSD2014) and [OSD2018 data](https://github.com/ocean-sampling-day/OSD2018).

-The documentation provided includes

-* The OSD Handbook (from 2016 still applies in 2019)
-* The two sampling protocols used by OSD
-* Instructions that were provided to the sampling scientists for filling in their logsheets
-* The data policy, permits and procedures
+All of the data collected here are are taken from the logsheets that were provided by each sampling station.
+Two versions of those same data are presented here:
+- **Version 1**: Before copying the logsheet values to these version 1 spreadsheets, a certain amount of QC was performed: where stations returned values in units that were not as requested in the SOPs and the OSD Handbook, we added a comment in the flag columns of the data spreadsheets to highlight this fact.
+The units themselves are included as separate columns along with each measured parameter in the data spreadsheets and are also explained in the metadata spreadsheets.
+Note that we did not perform any unit conversions, nor did we do any checking for potentially suspect values: the values here are exactly as provided on the logsheets from each station.
+- **Version 2**: In this case, for values reported by stations that were recorded in different units to those requested, where possible a unit conversion has been carried out NEED TO SAY WHAT HCMR DID

 The data files provided here are:
 * CSV files with the collected environmental, event, and omics data (being [ENA accession numbers](https://www.ebi.ac.uk/ena/browser/home)):